dfm/Star-Field/paper/response.md

 "Abstract seems to be overselling the case in multiple instances; for example, "introduce" may be too strong given Stetson's work on DAOPHOT"

-- We have changed "introduce" to "present".
-Related approaches definitely exist and we have added a few more citations that we have found about since (e.g.
+- We have considerably reworked the abstract to more moderate phrasing.
+Related approaches definitely exist and we have added a few more citations that we have found out about since (e.g.
-Hobson 2003)
+Hobson 2003).

 "SExtractor "significantly underestimates" and "incorrect inferences"?
 What do "significant" and "incorrect" mean here - something of practical importance that astronomers should be scared of?
 The results presented in the paper didn't convince me."